 When I first became serious about diving, I had it so easy.
-I went all out and signed up for a 10-week intensive PADI Instructor program.
-This program included all of the “core” PADI courses after Open Water Diver: Advanced Open Water Diver, Rescue Diver, Divemaster and Open Water Scuba Instructor, along with five specialty courses and the Emergency First Response Instructor.
-That’s a lot of diving and a lot of learning in 10 weeks, and it certainly took effort and commitment, but the easy part was that I didn’t have to choose what to do next.
-Basically, I had a goal; I wanted to become a PADI Open Water Scuba Instructor and teach scuba diving in a warm and tropical location.
+I went all out and signed up for an intensive PADI Instructor program.
+This program included all of the “core” PADI courses after Open Water Diver: Advanced Open Water Diver, Rescue Diver, Divemaster and Open Water Scuba Instructor, five specialty courses and the Emergency First Response Instructor course.
+That’s a lot of diving and a lot of learning in 10 weeks.
+But to qualify for the instructor course I needed to be a certified diver for six months and have 60 logged dives.
+It certainly took effort and commitment, but the easy part was that I didn’t have to choose what to do next because I had a goal.
+I wanted to become a PADI Open Water Scuba Instructor and teach scuba diving in a warm and tropical location.
 What could be better than that?!

 Path 1: Master Scuba Diver

-Master Scuba Diver (MSD) is the highest non-professional rating scuba divers can achieve.
-MSDs are an elite group of respected divers with significant experience and training.
-Fewer than two percent of divers ever earn this highly-regarded certification.
+PADI Master Scuba Diver (MSD) is the highest non-professional rating scuba divers can achieve.
+They are an elite group of respected divers with significant experience and training.
+Fewer than two percent of divers earn this highly-regarded certification.
 When you flash your Master Scuba Diver card, people know that you’ve spent time underwater in a variety of environments.

 PADI Specialty Courses

-If you opt for specialty courses that correspond with the dives you did on your PADI Advanced Open Water course (and complete the specialty courses within one year of receiving your Advanced Open Water Diver certification), then those dives may, at your instructor’s discretion, count towards your specialty certifications, too.
+If you opt for specialty courses that correspond with the Adventure Dives you did on your PADI Advanced Open Water Diver course, then those dives may, at your instructor’s discretion, count towards your specialty certifications, too.
 PADI Advanced Open Water dives are known as ‘Adventure Dives‘, and these are also the first dives of any corresponding specialty course.

 Join the Master Scuba Diver Challenge and Win Big!

-The Prize: A Trip for Two to the Maldives!
-The grand prize includes six nights at Vilamendhoo Island Resort & Spa, five days of diving with Euro-Divers, and round-trip airfare to Malé, Maldives.
+The Prize: A trip for two to the Maldives!
+The grand prize includes six nights at the Vilamendhoo Island Resort & Spa, five days of diving with Euro-Divers, and round-trip airfare to Malé, Maldives.
 Two runner-up winners will receive a PADI eLearning course of their choice.

 Located in the South Ari Atoll, Vilamendhoo offers luxurious accommodations, world-class dining, and exceptional diving experiences.
 The resort’s house reef and nearby dive sites provide opportunities to see whale sharks, manta rays, and vibrant coral formations.